EI2030/working-group/wiki/static/README.md

 Static
 =====================
-Directory for static assets for the wiki.
+Directory for static assets for the website.